Robert Reichel: Litvínov, Calgary and New York

 Reichel began his elite playing career at the age of 16 when he joined CHZ Litvínov of the Czechoslovak First Ice Hockey League.
 In his first two seasons, he recorded 27 points in 1987–88 and 48 points in 1988–89.
 Anticipating future availability of eastern European players to their teams, National Hockey League (NHL) general managers selected several Soviet Bloc players at the 1989 NHL Entry Draft.
 Reichel was selected in the fourth round, 70th overall, by the Calgary Flames.
-Reichel remained with Litvínov for the 1989–90 season where he had one of the greatest seasons in Czechoslovakian history; in 52 games combined between the regular season and playoffs, Reichel scored 49 goals, the second highest total in the history of the Czechoslovakian First League.
+Reichel remained with Litvínov for the 1989–90 season where he had one of the greatest seasons in Czechoslovak history; in 52 games combined between the regular season and playoffs, Reichel scored 49 goals, the second highest total in the history of the Czechoslovak First League.
 He was named an all-star and forward of the year and finished as runner-up to Dominik Hašek as player of the year.

 Upon his departure to Calgary for the 1990–91 NHL season, Reichel was considered Czechoslovakia's top prospect.
 He made his NHL debut on October 8, 1990, against the Winnipeg Jets and scored his first point and goal on October 20, against Boston Bruins' goaltender Réjean Lemelin.
 Reichel completed his first NHL season with 41 points, then improved to 54 points in 1991–92.
 A pair of 40-goal seasons followed as Reichel finished second in team scoring (88 points to Theoren Fleury's 100) in 1992–93 and led the team with 93 points in 1993–94.

 A labour dispute resulted in the cancellation of the first half of the 1994–95 NHL season, and Reichel spent the time with the Frankfurt Lions of the Deutsche Eishockey Liga (DEL).
 He recorded 43 points in 21 games for Frankfurt before returning to the NHL, where he added 35 points in 48 games for Calgary.
 Reichel then became embroiled in a contract dispute with the Flames.
-He made C$$ 725,000 in 1994–95, and was offered US$1 million to remain with Frankfurt.
+He made C$ 725,000 in 1994–95, and was offered US$1 million to remain with Frankfurt.
 Unable to come to terms with Calgary, Reichel returned to Frankfurt for the 1995–96 season.
 In 46 games with the Lions, Reichel led the DEL in goals (47), assists (54) and points (101).

 Reichel and the Flames resolved their impasse prior to the 1996–97 NHL season and agreed to a three-year, US$4.4 million contract.
 He struggled offensively in his return to Calgary, Reichel had only 16 goals and 43 points through 70 games with Calgary, and consequently became the subject of trade rumours.
 The Flames sent him to the New York Islanders on March 18, 1997, in exchange for Marty McInnis, Tyrone Garner and a sixth round selection in the 1997 NHL Entry Draft.
-In 12 games with the Islanders to finish the season, Reichel recorded 19 points and finished the year with 53 combined between the two teams.
+In 12 games with the Islanders to finish the season, Reichel recorded 19 points and finished the year with 62 combined between the two teams.